dvegas03/CS157A-S25-Team10/README.md

 # To deploy:
 1. Open the `/backend` folder of the project
-2. Run `mvn package tomcat7:redeploy`
+2. Run `mvn clean package cargo:redeploy`